elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {: .pr} Come on! good people ... it is true that I bother you ... and you would like to prevent me from speaking ...
+- {: .pr} Come on! good people ... it is true that I annoy you ... and you would prefer to stop me from speaking ...
 Make me afraid, make me very afraid, I am very cowardly you know: I have trembled with all the fears since the first fear ...

 - {:.sp} The Guard Man.